dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * modules:
   * if sealed class is in the named module - permitted subclasses must belong to the same module - otherwise it won't compile
   * if sealed class is in the unnamed module - permitted subclasses must belong to the same package - otherwise compilation error: `Class is not allowed to extend sealed class from another package`
+* so if your codebase is a valid module extending classes may be anywhere inside it, but if it's just a java project - you have to put extended classes into the same package as sealed class: `java: class com.java.test.Test in unnamed module cannot extend a sealed class in a different package`
 * Sealed classes useful with combination of `switch` pattern matching.
 If you have several subclasses of `sealed` class, and in `switch` statement omit any of subclasses - you will get compilation error.
 So you have to explicitly either use all permitted subclasses or use `default` statement inside `switch`
 ```java
 public class App{